 Even living as we are in the throes of the third industrial revolution, as the service sector outpaces manufacturing, and electronics and high tech displace heavy industry as the drivers of GDP, our economy has not outgrown its need for energy.
-The graph of US energy usage per capita from 1960 to 2015 has fluctuated in a narrow range from a low of 5,612.08 kg of oil equivalent in 1960 to a high of 8,438.40 kg in 1978, with 6,803.92 kg the latest reported figure, from 2015.
-But total US energy consumption has increased in almost every year since 1949.
-In 2017, coal accounted for 17.8% of US primary energy production, trailing petroleum (including crude oil and natural gas plant liquids) at 28%, and natural gas at 31.8%.
-We-the
+The graph of US energy usage per capita from 1960 to 2015 has fluctuated in a narrow range from a low of 5,612.08 kg of oil equivalent in 1960 to a high of 8,438.40 kg in 1978, with 6,803.92 kg the latest reported figure, from 2015.1 But total US energy consumption has increased in almost every year since 1949 with minor fluctuations, from around 35 quadrillion British thermal units in 1950 to around 100 guadrillion British thermal units in 2019.
+In 2017, coal accounted for 17.8% of US primary energy production, trailing petroleum (including crude oil and natural gas plant liquids) at 28%, and natural gas at 31.8%.2 We-the US, the planet-cannot continue in this addiction to increasing consumption of dirty, polluting energy sources if we hope to avoid a greater than 1.5 degrees Celsius increase in global warming by mid-century-the predicted tipping-point beyond which, for our complex societies, the planet rapidly slides into becoming uninhabitable.